lynnlangit/gcp-essentials/6_AI-ML/2_gemini_LLM/README.md

 ## Example Notebooks and Guidance

-Google has published a number of resources to get you started working with Gemini.
+Google has created tools and also published a number of resources to get you started working with Gemini.
 I've linked highlights below.

-### Example Jupyter Notebook for Google Gemini LLM

-The following Jupyter Notebook is an example of how to use Google Gemini LLM for text generation.
-It uses the Pro version of Gemini, and shows how to call the API using Python.
-It also shows how to use the API to generate text from a prompt.
-The notebook can be run in Google Colab, or on a local machine with Python 3 installed.
-The notebook can be found here: [Google Gemini LLM Example Notebook](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/gemini/getting-started/intro_gemini_python.ipynb)

-### Example Jupyter Notebooks from Google

-- :books: Vertex AI GenAI example notebooks explained and linked --> https://cloud.google.com/vertex-ai/docs/generative-ai/tutorials
-- :octocat: Example notebooks on GitHub --> https://github.com/GoogleCloudPlatform/generative-ai/tree/main/gemini
-- 📓 Jumpstart Document Summary Application --> https://cloud.google.com/architecture/ai-ml/generative-ai-document-summarization
-- :octocat: Gemini Cookbook (notebook examples) --> https://github.com/google-gemini/gemini-api-cookbook

 ### Tools / IDEs / Envs

 - Google AI Studio IDE --> https://makersuite.google.com/app/prompts/new_freeform